algosup/2024-2025-project-4-web-fpga-team-5/README.md

 ## Status

 This project is currently in progress.
-However, after the 2025/04/01, our team will be focusing on other project, that's why the frequency of updates will be greatly diminuished. \
+However, after 2025/04/01, our team will be focusing on another project, which is why the frequency of updates will be greatly diminished. \
 Therefore, if you are willing to keep going on this project, please refer to the [Contributing](#contributing) part.

 ---